 What does the training cover?
 We know this is an obvious question but from this question you will get a feel for what they know, their ethos and what they cover – do ask for the detail.

 Do I get a recognised certificated award and from which awarding body?
 This should not just be a certificate of attendance.

 How much experience has the trainer of delivering Forest School programmes?
-The Forest School trainers network requires trainers to have a minimum of two years’ experience with at least one long term programme, preferably covering a whole year with one group regularly attending on a weekly basis.
+The FSA Endorsed Trainers must have a minimum of two years’ experience with at least one long term programme, preferably covering a whole year with one group regularly attending on a weekly basis.